KStateOnline - Big 12 Rankings: Week of Jan. 11 - Jan. 17

 THIS WEEK: N/A

-Iowa State missed a chance to play Kansas State, while then dealing with their own Covid-19 problems themselves after the postponement of Kansas.
+Iowa State missed a chance to play Kansas State, while then dealing with their own Covid-19 problems themselves causing the postponement of a matchup with Kansas.

 Protocols will leak into their next matchup that was scheduled with Texas for Wednesday.